Welcome to our official guide to Aintree Racecourse.

 How To Get To Aintree Racecourse

-By Rail – served by its own railway station directly opposite the racecourse with trains arriving from Liverpool Lime Street every 15-mins on race days (and even more frequently during the Grand National!).
+- By Rail – served by its own railway station directly opposite the racecourse with trains arriving from Liverpool Lime Street every 15-mins on race days (and even more frequently during the Grand National!).
+Aintree train station to Aintree racecourse is a short walk.

 Hotels Near Aintree Racecourse

-The popularity of events at the racecourse means that the hotels in the area rely almost entirely on the trade from the venue, and some are only open seasonally.
-There is something for all budgets and tastes:
+The popularity of events at the racecourse means that the hotels near Aintree rely almost entirely on the trade from the venue, and some are only open seasonally.
+There is something for all budgets and tastes, check out some of our favourite Aintree hotels below:

 - The Premier Inn Liverpool North Hotel – the cheapest option with rooms available from £30 when booked in advance and remain at the quality you’d expect from such a big brand.
 If your trip is already an unusually large expenditure, this is a great choice.